Broward County Governmental Center Annex

 Hearing Impaired/TTY: 800-995-8711

 This office serves as staff to the Homeless Initiative Partnership (HIP) Advisory Board, Broward County's focal point for planning and coordination for, and on behalf of, homeless families and individuals in Broward County.
-HIP staff assists with the formation of policies, programs and procedures related to homeless services.
+Additionally, HIP provides support to the Homeless Providers and Stakeholders Council and is responsible for carrying out HIP Advisory Board’s responsibilities pursuant to its designation as the Local Coalition by the State of Florida.
+HIP staff also assists with the formation of policies, programs and procedures related to homeless services.
 HIP Administration is responsible for administering multi-million dollar homeless programs funded by Broward County, the State of Florida, and the U.S. Department of Housing and Urban Development, in a collaborative effort with other Human Services Department divisions, community service providers, business leaders, and government officials, to maintain a countywide Continuum of Care of homeless services.

-Broward's Continuum of Care addresses all aspects of homelessness including prevention, outreach, emergency shelter, transitional and permanent affordable housing, and supportive services.
+Broward's CoC addresses all aspects of homelessness including prevention, outreach, emergency shelter, transitional and permanent affordable housing, and supportive services.
 This work includes:

-Working in conjunction with community partners and stakeholders, Broward County has been awarded a number of grants from state and federal agencies, and U.S. Department of HUD Homeless Continuum of Care applications have consistently been scored among the top in the nation.
+- Working in conjunction with community partners and stakeholders, Broward County has been awarded a number of grants from state and federal agencies, and U.S. Department of HUD Homeless Continuum of Care applications have scored among the top in the nation;

-This collaboration facilitates the creation of linkages between emergency shelter operators, transitional housing providers, and other service providers within the Continuum of Care.
-HIP and the homeless services providers continue to work toward the implementation of a homeless management information system.
+- This collaboration facilitates the creation of linkages between emergency shelter operators, transitional housing providers, and other service providers within the Continuum of Care.
+HIP and the homeless services providers continue to work toward the implementation of a homeless management information system; and

 Required Plug-ins: Adobe® Reader®